-- (a) the dog dies; or - (b) the dog is moved permanently overseas by the owner or by a new owner overseas. - (5) A person who imports a dog into Bermuda need not hold a licence for the dog - if- - (a) before the dog is imported, the Director is satisfied that the dog will be exported from Bermuda within the period of 28 days from the date of its importation; and - (b) the dog is exported from Bermuda within that period. - (6) A dog licence is not required for a dog which- - (a) is being kept at premises in accordance with a licence issued under section 10, is less than one month old and was born at those premises; or - (b) is being kept by the Department or a recognized society. - (7) A person who contravenes any provison of this section is guilty of an offence.
+- (a) all dogs are licensed while in its possession; and - (b) the licence is properly transferred to the new owner upon sale. - (5) A person who imports a dog into Bermuda need not hold a licence for the dog if-

+- (a) before the dog is imported, the Director is satisfied that the dog will be exported from Bermuda within the period of 28 days from the date of its importation; and - (b) the dog is exported from Bermuda within that period. - (6) A dog licence is not required for a dog which- - (a) is being kept at premises in accordance with a licence issued under section 10, is less than 10 weeks old and was born at those premises; or - (b) is being kept by the Department or a recognized society.

+(7) A person who contravenes any provison of this section is guilty of an offence.
+[Section 4 amended by 2018 : 29 s.
+2 effective 5 October 2018]